hyosung11/Launch-School/Courses/journal.md

 `for..of` iterates over the values => object of

 12:12 I talked to Revature today and they require relocation, so working with them is out.

+13:45 Packing up to play ping pong and also may have to stay at Braden's house for SungOh's playdate.